Ready for a personal loan? Even if you aren’t a member, this bank offers loans up to $35,000.

 - Auto loan.
 If you want to buy a new or used car you can think about getting a Santander auto loan.
 If you opt for automatic payments you can get an APR as low as 2.54% for a new car and 2.99% for a used car.

 - Overdraft line of credit.
 If you have an existing Santander checking account you can apply for an overdraft line of credit.
 The maximum limit is $10,000.
 This line of credit gives you access to extra money as and when you need it.

 What are the benefits of borrowing from Santander Bank?

 - Rate discount with autopay.
 If you sign up for automatic payments, Santander Bank will discount your interest rate by 0.25%.
 This could add up to large savings over time.

 - No checking account required.
 You don’t have to have an account with Santander Bank in order to qualify for a loan.
-But if you do, you’ll be eligible to sign up for automatic payments that could save you money on interest.

 - Coapplicants welcome.
 Strengthen your chances of approval with a low interest rate by applying with a creditworthy cosigner.